c-blake/nio/FAQ.md

 As far as I can tell, NIO is alone in striving for a flexible column/vector
 |matrix|tensor "store" that strives to just solve **just one simple problem**:
-not parsing & re-parsing and running "live" right off the files, but solve that problem as generally as is easy.
-All that said, the NIO solution is *so* simple that it seems not improbable *someone* else has devised a close analogue (especially simplified variants as above).
+not parsing & re-parsing and running "live" right off the files, but solve that problem as generally as is easy in a programming language-neutral way.
+As said elsewhere, it's mostly just `numpy.save` format with an external header (but, at least for me, it pre-dates things like numpy/pytables by years and they do not strive for PL-neutrality - except by using the simplest possible format).

 ### 11 - Ok..Why not a full object graph?